 Offers unique Personal and Organisational Development planning and close tutorial support

 Provides interaction and network opportunities between like-minded group of professionals to develop exceptional leadership skills and shared experiences through a range of cutting-edge blended learning approaches

 Helps to strengthen career prospects, positioning participants to move seamlessly into leadership role in healthcare

-Tailors participant’s learning in practices to the organisation or system’s vision and priorities that benefits healthcare organisation for supporting its leaders in the programme
+Tailors participant’s learning practices to the organisation or system’s vision and priorities that benefits healthcare organisations for supporting its leaders on the programme

 This programme is suitable for experienced clinicians and managers who wish to move into key positions and leadership role in healthcare

 Who would benefit from the programme?

 Allied healthcare professionals, including social workers, medical and nursing researchers, scientists, pharmacists, nutritionists and counsellors.

 Directors, Managers and Administrators in the comprehensive and community hospitals, nursing homes, health economists and various other practitioners in the healthcare sector, including Industry Managers, Directors and Leaders wanting to extend their international horizon and boost their career in the healthcare sector.

 Clinicians who aspire to assume greater leadership positions, including physicians, nurses, psychologists and therapists.